milomedia/tilix/_includes/headline.md

 # Tilix Smart Energy

-## Engineering digital technology and innovation across the whole energy value chain.
+## Delivering the benefits of technology & innovation to both the supply & demand sides of electricity